Police back on the roads as NTSA men leave

 Latest statistics by NTSA show that 356 people died in December alone.

-“The authority’s board will give a comprehensive statement on the way forward at an appropriate time,” Mr Meja told Daily Nation.
+“The authority’s board will give a comprehensive statement on the way forward at an appropriate time,” Mr Meja told the Nation.

 The road safety authority has been on the spot following increased accidents that have killed many especially those using private vehicles.